Kadibia/ifenkiri/README.md

 The app will start and open in your default browser at http://localhost:3000 (or another port if configured).

 Usage
-Once installed, you can:
+After installation, you can:

 Browse Movies: View featured and latest movies on the homepage.
 Search & Filter: Use the search bar to find movies by name or filter based on genre and release date.
 View Movie Details: Click on a movie to access detailed information such as synopsis, cast, ratings, and reviews.
-Backend Integration: Benefit from Appwrite-powered features like user authentication and personalized movie data management.
+Backend Integration: Enjoy features powered by Appwrite, including user authentication and personalized movie data management.
 Contributing
 Contributions are welcome!
 To contribute:

-Fork the repository.
+Fork the Repository

-Create a new branch:
+Create a New Branch:

 bash
 Copy
 Edit
 git checkout -b feature/YourFeature
-Commit your changes:
+Commit Your Changes:

 bash
 Copy
 Edit
 git commit -m "Add new feature"
-Push the branch:
+Push the Branch:

 bash
 Copy